-Mild edema usually goes away on its own, particularly if you help things along by raising the affected limb higher than your heart.
+Mild edema usually goes away on its own.
+Wearing compression garments and raising the affected arm or leg higher than the heart helps.

 Lifestyle and home remedies

 The following may help decrease edema and keep it from coming back.
-Before trying these self-care techniques, talk to your doctor about which ones are right for you.
+Talk to your health care provider about which of these might help you.

-- Movement.
-Moving and using the muscles in the part of your body affected by edema, especially your legs, may help pump the excess fluid back toward your heart.
-Ask your doctor about exercises you can do that may reduce swelling.
+- Move.
+Moving and using the muscles in the part of the body that's swollen, especially the legs, might help move fluid back toward the heart.
+A health care provider can talk about exercises that might reduce swelling.

-- Elevation.
-Hold the swollen part of your body above the level of your heart several times a day.
-In some cases, elevating the affected body part while you sleep may be helpful.
+- Raise.
+Hold the swollen part of the body above the level of the heart several times a day.
+Sometimes, raising the swollen area during sleep can be helpful.

 - Massage.
-Stroking the affected area toward your heart using firm, but not painful, pressure may help move the excess fluid out of that area.
+Stroking the affected area toward the heart using firm, but not painful, pressure might help move fluid out of that area.

-- Protection.
-Keep the affected area clean, moisturized and free from injury.
-Dry, cracked skin is more prone to scrapes, cuts and infection.
-Always wear protection on your feet if that's where the swelling typically occurs.
+- Protect.
+Keep the swollen area clean and free from injury.
+Use lotion or cream.
+Dry, cracked skin is more open to scrapes, cuts and infection.
+Always wear socks or shoes on the feet if that's where the swelling usually is.

-- Reduce salt intake.
-Follow your doctor's suggestions about limiting how much salt you consume.
-Salt can increase fluid retention and worsen edema.
+- Reduce salt.
+A health care provider can talk about limiting salt.
+Salt can increase fluid buildup and worsen edema.

 Preparing for your appointment

-Unless you're already under a specialist's care for a current medical condition, you'll probably start by seeing your family doctor to begin evaluation for what could be causing your symptoms.
+Unless you're already seeing a health care provider for a condition such as pregnancy, you'll probably start by seeing your family provider.

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance to prepare for common diagnostic tests.
+- Be aware of anything you need to do before the appointment.
+When you make the appointment ask if there's anything you need to do to prepare.
+For example, you might need to fast before certain tests.

-For edema, some basic questions to ask your doctor include:
+For edema, some questions to ask might include:

 - What are the possible causes of my symptoms?